Rhododendron ponticum

 Rhododendron ponticum and the law

 At present it is not illegal to buy or sell Rhododendron ponticum, or to plant it in a garden.
-However, Rhododendron ponticum is listed under Schedule 9 of the Wildlife and Countryside Act 1981, which means it is illegal to plant it in the wild or to allow it to spread from your property.
+However, Rhododendron ponticum is listed on Schedule 9 of the Wildlife and Countryside Act in England and Wales, meaning it is an offence to plant or otherwise cause to grow this species in the wild.
+You should stop them spreading from your garden and avoid purchasing or accepting gifts of these species.
 Any prunings or waste material must be disposed of responsibly.

 How to identify Rhododendron ponticum